 Projects featured include the conversion of a Paris industrial space into a youthful and dynamic office; a collection of do-it-yourself cardboard furniture for kids; and, a flat packed recyclable Christmas tree that comes with an assortment of cardboard decorations.
 Chapters include Architecture, Interiors, Furniture, Products, Art / Installations, Crafts / Toys and there is an index of designers and artists.
 Prototyping Party - 30 Days Of Cardboard.
 Raise the roof It’s that time of year… Back to school, back to work — and back to making!

-Whether you’ve been brainstorming about your first Personal Factory creation or preparing to create a new product line for your business, now is the perfect time to start prototyping.
-And to help you out, Ponoko is throwing a prototyping party!
+(We can also make a similar sample pack of materials from the NZ catalog if you use the NZ hub.)
+Join the party!
 Cardboard & Paper Furniture.
 Portable Cardboard Toilet.
 There is nothing not funny about The Brown Corporation’s portable toilet design – except for the fact that they are entirely serious, and why not?

 After all, going to the bathroom on the go can be tricky particularly as one ventures farther from civilization.
 In that light, this loo design is quite ingenious.
 The box itself contains replaceable bags so it is, in fact, reusable – but it is still inexpensive enough that were it to be ruined it would not be a significant financial loss.

 In short: it is a great device to go camping with and not worry too much about.
 Funny as it was at first, aren’t you starting to take it just a little more seriously as a toilet design now?
 Freefold Furniture.
 Cardboard Crafts.